marcin-bukowiecki/scandetect/README.md

 scandetect
 ==========================

-This version is currenlty in tests...
+This version is currently in tests...

 ## Overview